 - Sentence level spelling and writing tasks

-Assessments for students experiencing difficulty within stage 1
+Assessments for students experiencing difficulty within Stage 1 – Target 1,2,3

 If students are experiencing difficulty at a stage 1 level (and as a consequence are not progressing at a rate that is pleasing) PLD recommends the presentation of the relevant short investigation to determine the basis of the difficulties.